 If you want to fit more into your frame, you might want to look into wide-angle focal lengths: 14mm, 20mm, 24mm, 28mm, and 35mm.

-On the other hand, if you want to get as close as possible to your subject, go for a telephoto lens with focal lengths that usually range from 50mm to 100mm.
+On the other hand, if you want to get as close a view as possible to your subject, go for a telephoto lens with focal lengths that usually range from 50mm to 100mm.
 Just make sure that you get one with an f2.8 aperture so that adequate light can still pass through.

 In most cases, selecting the right focal length relates to what sort of subject matter you’re interested in photographing.
 Different applications benefit from different lenses.
 Landscape photography leans toward wider angle lenses with 14mm to 35mm focal lengths.
 Architecture photography also works better with wide-angle lenses.